cancer

 a mother of five.

-the summer of 2011 won't be easily forgotten.
+yes, we are praying for bluer skies ahead, but the summer of 2011 won't be easily forgotten.

 i know blogs are sometimes hard to navigate when you are trying to follow a specific story. if you'd like to read my posts about cancer, i'd suggest starting with the april 20th, 2011 post, "reaching arms."